On the arithmetic of polynomial semidomains: Introduction

 In Section~\ref{sec:factoriality}, we study factorial and length-factorial semidomains.
-As for integral domains, we say that a semidomain $S$ is a factorial semidomain or a unique factorization semidomain (UFS) if every nonzero element has a unique factorization into irreducibles.
-On the other hand, following the terminology in~\cite{CCGS21}, we say that $S$ is a length-factorial semidomain (LFS) if $S$ is atomic and any two distinct factorizations of the same element of $S$ have distinct numbers of irreducible factors (counting repetitions).
-Length-factoriality was first studied in~\cite{CS11} and more recently in~\cite{CCGS21, GZ21,fG20}.
-We prove that the only semidomains where the unique factorization and the length-factorial properties ascend to their corresponding (Laurent) polynomial semidomains are integral domains.
-We conclude the paper considering the elasticity of semidomains of polynomials.
+As for integral domains, we say that~$S$ is a factorial semidomain or a unique factorization semidomain (UFS) provided that every nonzero element of~$S$ has a unique factorization into irreducibles.
+On the other hand, following the terminology introduced by Chapman et al. in~\cite{CCGS21}, we say that $S$ is a length-factorial semidomain (LFS) if $S$ is atomic and any two distinct factorizations of the same element of~$S$ have distinct numbers of irreducible factors (counting repetitions).
+Length-factoriality was first studied by Coykendall and Smith in~\cite{CS11}, where they used the same notion to characterize UFDs.
+Length-factoriality has been more recently investigated by several authors in~\cite{CCGS21, GZ21,fG20} in the more general context of commutative monoids.
+We prove that integral domains are the only semidomains where the unique factorization and the length-factorial properties ascend to their corresponding (Laurent) polynomial semidomains: this is obtained as a combination of Proposition~\ref{prop:LFS polynomial semiring has coefficients in an integral domain} and Theorem~\ref{UFD}.
+We conclude the paper with a few words on half-factoriality and the elasticity of semidomains of polynomials.